-The Penn Libraries are pleased to provide University Alumni from degree granting programs with access to a suite of library-licensed e-resources for personal, non-commercial use.
+The Penn Libraries is pleased to provide University Alumni from degree-granting programs with access to a suite of library-licensed e-resources for personal, non-commercial use.
 All users are expected to abide by University policies regarding acceptable use.
-An Alumni PennKey is required in order to access these resources, Current faculty, students and staff do not have access to these resources and are encouraged to use our full suite of academic research materials.
+An Alumni PennKey is required in order to access these resources.
+Current faculty, students and staff do not have access to these resources and are encouraged to use our full suite of academic research materials.

 Alumni who visit campus are welcome to access the library's full suite of subscription electronic resources within library buildings.
 Details and restrictions may be found here.

-If you already have a PennKey and know your password, click on the desired resource below and you will be prompted to authenticate.
+If you already have an Alumni PennKey and know your password, click on the desired resource below and you will be prompted to enter your login information.

 Adam Matthew Resources

-and you are a graduate or former student of a degree-granting program and your most recent term was *before* 1975 you will need to contact the office of Development and Alumni Relations to request a PennKey.
-They can be reached by email at firstname.lastname@example.org, or by phone at 215-898-8136 Monday-Friday, 9am-5pm.
-The credentialing process involves receiving a code via US Mail that can be used to create a PennKey.
+and you are a graduate or former student of a degree-granting program and your most recent term was *before* 1988 you will need to contact the office of Development and Alumni Relations to request a PennKey.
+They can be reached by email at firstname.lastname@example.org or by phone at 215-898-8136 Monday-Friday, 9am-5pm.
+The credentialing process involves receiving a code via email that can be used to create a PennKey.